![]() |

 Any ethical violation related to the document will be resolved using the protocols established by the COPE.
 In the event of suspicion or breach of any of the good ethical practices set out in this Code, the procedure will be as outlined in the Committee on Publication Ethics (COPE) Flowcharts for each case.

 The Editorial Board will act if it becomes aware that misconduct has occurred or if an allegation of malpractice is received.
 This extends to both published and unpublished documents.
-Individuals accused of malpractice will be protected against false or anonymous allegations.
-The latter will only be considered if there is sufficient evidence to investigate the matter.
+Individuals accused of wrongdoing will be protected against false or malicious accusations.
+Anonymous accusations will be carefully evaluated by the Editorial Board to determine whether there is sufficient corroborated evidence to warrant a formal investigation, while ensuring the protection of the accused against unfounded allegations.
 In addition, when authors, reviewers or editors have conflicts of interest that may influence the determination of what is to be published, the protocols described by COPE for resolving these will be employed.

 The journal is not responsible for the opinions and concepts expressed in the papers; these are the sole responsibility of the authors.
 The Executive Editor, with the assistance of the Editorial Board, reserves the right to suggest or request advisable or necessary modifications.